mbs-octoml/mbs-tvm/src/relay/collage/design.md

   this will result in a singleton sub-graph containing only the call, but it may pull in constant arguments to the call should they be required.
 This is the foundation for operator-based BYOC integrations, though we should consider retiring this mechanism in favor of pattern-based alone.
-- `SingletonByKindFusionRule`: Uses the `"TOpPattern"` attribute provided for every Relay operator to produce a candidate for every call to a 'fusable Relay operator'.
+- `OpCallByKindFusionRule`: Uses the `"TOpPattern"` attribute provided for every Relay operator to produce a candidate for every call to a 'fusable Relay operator'.
 This can be used as the foundation for generic fusion patterns which work over all Relay operators with particular properties (elementwise, broadcast, injective, reductive, anchor).

 The combinator rules implemented so far: